Event Date:

 Taking Up Space: The Unapologetic Power of DEIBÂ

-Presented by Dr. Debra Perez â84, in an era where inclusivity and equity are imperatives for sustainable success, this workshop draws on USPâs journey in embedding DEIB as a strategic driver of innovation, collaboration, and organizational excellence.
+Presented by Dr. Debra Perez â84, in an era where inclusivity and equity are imperatives for sustainable success, this workshop draws the journey of embedding DEIB (Diversity, Equity, Inclusion and Belonging) as a strategic driver of innovation, collaboration, and organizational excellence.
 Participants will learn actionable strategies to integrate DEIB principles across workplace culture, recruitment, and community engagement.âŊâŊâŊÂ

 This highly interactive session will empower participants to challenge traditional norms, advocate for equity, and foster environments where everyone is empowered to contribute and thrive.
 Through real-world case studies, data-driven insights, and collaborative discussions, attendees will leave equipped to champion DEIB in their organizations.
 This is a call to action for leaders, innovators, and changemakers to harness the unapologetic power of equity for a better, more inclusive future.âŊÂ Â